-Welcome to our beginner’s guide to build a gaming pc!
+Welcome to our beginner’s guide to building a gaming PC.
 The world of PC gaming is an incredible adventure with so many creative opportunities to test new mods, experience high-end graphics, and upgrade your living, breathing PC over the years.

 If you’re wanting to experience the freedom of choice, modability, and uniqueness of the PC gaming world, welcome to the team.
 If so, let’s get started!

-If you’re looking for a prebuilt gaming PC we recommend checking out our guide of the best gaming PCs in 2023.
+If you’re looking for a prebuilt gaming PC we recommend checking out our guide of the best prebuilt gaming PCs.

 The central processing unit (CPU) is the “brain of the computer.
 If you’re only a gamer and don’t plan on using video editing software, your rig shouldn’t bottleneck with mid-tier CPUs.
-The faster the CPU, the snappier your PC’s performance and higher framerates you’ll get in-game.
+The faster the CPU, the snappier your PC’s performance, and the higher the framerates you’ll get in-game.

 There are two main brands for CPUs – Intel and AMD.
 It doesn’t really matter which brand you choose.
 Just note that you will need to have a motherboard that’s compatible with your CPU.
 If you choose AMD, you’ll need an AM4+ motherboard.